 What Causes a Cataract?

-Cataracts are quite common in the elderly, and are normally attributed to the aging process.
+Cataracts are quite common for the elderly and are normally attributed to the aging process.
 In fact, about 70 percent of people will develop cataracts by age 75.
-While age is the most common cause of cataracts, there are other risk factors as well including:
+While age is the most common cause of cataracts, there are other risk factors as well, including:

 - Family history

 - Long-term use of corticosteroids or certain other medications

 Signs and Symptoms of Cataracts

 Cataracts are typically painless and slow to develop.
 Usually, a small hazy spot will develop in a part of the eye lens, causing little to no vision impairment.
 Over time, the cataract may continue to develop, resulting in increasingly blurred or foggy vision.
 Clouded vision can make it difficult to read, drive a car—especially at night—or see the facial expressions of friends and family.